ChngYuanLongRandy/ChngyuanlongRandy/README.md

 - 👀 I’m interested in Computer Vision
 - 🌱 I’m currently learning Python for Machine Learning and Deep Learning.
 - 💞️ I’m looking to collaborate on anything under the sun!
 - 📫 How to reach me.
 Via email chngyuanlong@gmail.com
+- Check out my stuff: https://www.linkedin.com/in/chngyuanlong/ , Blog: https://myfirstdatasciencejob.wordpress.com/

 <!---
 hashketh/hashketh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.